 Two truths, one lie: I ran a marathon on a bet; One of my first forays into entrepreneurship was a line of super punny greeting cards; Someone once set my hair on fire at a house party.

 Karen is a proud Atlanta native who has the honor of managing our incredible team and beautiful space.
-Karen is the voice of the Village, developing the culture and resources needed to keep 250+ startups running strong.
-From spearheading strategic marketing initiatives, organizing member events, and connecting with investors and sponsors, Karen has her finger on the Village pulse.
-She is passionate about well crafted emails, paying it forward, and relationship building.
+Karen is the voice of the Village, developing the culture and resources needed to keep 300+ startups running strong.
+From spearheading strategic marketing initiatives, organizing events, and connecting with investors and sponsors, Karen strives to create a positive and supportive culture while promoting faster connections between ideas, capital, and talent.
+She is passionate about well crafted emails, paying it forward, and helping technology startups on their quest to change the world.
 Karen also loves Vanilla Ice lyrics, great wit, and podcasts.

 What I wanted to be when I grew up: a photographer for National Geographic.